jamalhansen/personal-goals/README.md

 - [ ] Create a tool that tracks if I make all 7 3x5 cards in a week
 - [ ] Read chapter 6 of Living Closure
 - [ ] Read chapter 4 of Apprenticeship Patterns
+- [ ] Create a tool to generate a blog post template for jh

 ## [Expose My Ignorance](http://jamalhansen.com/exposing-my-ignorance.html)
 - [ ] I need to learn to handle Unicode